Barrow Mansion

 Dr. William Barrow, a New York City physician, purchased one of two similar houses constructed by the second Cornelius Van Vorst on Wayne Street.
 Van Vorst was one of the founders of the Township of Van Vorst and the mayor of Jersey City (1860-to-1861).
 Dr. Barrow purchased the mansion at 83 Wayne Street after he married Van Vorst's sister Eliza.
 Van Vorst resided at 89 Wayne Street.
 A lawn near a Van Vorst farmhouse separated the twin mansions.
 In 1874, Van Vorst sold his home to Dr. Benjamin Edge, a descendant of an early Jersey City businessman, Isaac Edge.
 The Van Vorst mansion was razed in the 1920s and replaced by an apartment house.

-After the death of Dr. Barrow and his wife, the YMCA purchased the mansion in 1890 and added a gymnasium and rifle range to the basement.
-In 1897, St. Matthew's Evangelical Lutheran Church purchased it as a parish house, and a two-lane bowling alley replaced the pistol range.
+In 1897 St. Matthew's German Evangelical Lutheran Church purchased the Barrow mansion as a parish house, and a two-lane bowling alley replaced the pistol range.
 In 1898, it built a church on the lawn between the Barrow and Van Vorst mansions, where it flourished until the 1920s.
-St. Matthew's parish house became the Barrow Mansion--a social center with dances in the ballroom, card parties, and bazaars for the parishioners' leisure-time activities.
+The NY Times announced the church's dedication on June 19, 1898, and noted the architecture: "The edifice is of granite and red brick, with brownstone trimmings, gothic style, and cost $65,000."

 For years, the Barrow Mansion suffered from neglect.
 St. Matthew's congregation, hoping to save the building, applied for its placement on the state and national registers of historic places.
-This allowed the Barrow Mansion Development Corporation, founded in 1984, to receive grants from the NJ Historic Trust (for 1992 and 1995) and other grantors for building restoration.
+This allowed the Barrow Mansion Development Corporation, founded in 1984, to receive grants from the New Jersey Historic Trust (for 1992 and 1995) and other grantors for building restoration.

 Lynwander, Linda.
 "Restoring a Mansion in Hopes of Higher Rents."
 New York Times 24 July 1994.